seIncorp/Bluetooth_SDP_data_DLL/README.md

-# Bluetooth Service Discovery Protocol API
+# Bluetooth Service Discovery Protocol API (DONE!!)
 Source code for Bluetooth Service Discovery Protocol (SDP) using only communication with local bluetooth radio through driver (using IOCTL).
 This DLL does not use any Windows Bluetooth api (bluetoothapis.h).

-# Prerequisites
+# Prerequisites (DONE!!)
-- Visual studio 2019
+- at least Visual studio 2019
 - Windows 10
 - Windows 7 (not tested yet)
 - Bluetooth USB dongle or integrated Bluetooth radio (laptop)
 - Currently you can use only x64 version of DLL (REASON: empty pointer to function)

-# How to get/open project and building it
+# How to get/open project and building it (DONE!!)
 1. download this project from Github
 2. open it
 3. set x64 or x86 (it must be the same as app which will be using it)